samuellusandi/multi-mcp/README.md

 This config defines the initial list of MCP-compatible servers to spawn and connect at startup.

+**Note:** Tool names are namespaced internally as `server_name::tool_name` to avoid conflicts and allow multiple servers to expose tools with the same base name.
+For example, if an MCP server named `calculator` provides an `add` tool, it will be referenced as `calculator::add`.

 You can also connect to a remote MCP server using SSE:

 ```json